NHSDigital/software-engineering-quality-framework/review.md

 > * The cloud platform
 > * The CI/CD system

-### 7. Skills and knowledge
-* We have the skills and knowledge we need.
-* Skills and knowledge are well spread between team members.
-* We are familiar with the tech in use and know how to use it well.
-* We know the codebase and are comfortable making changes in it.
-* We know how to operate the live system reliably and diagnose and fix things when they break.
-* We have the skills and knowledge for what we will be doing next.

-### 8. Tech and architecture
-* The tech helps us deliver value.
-* We enjoy working with it and it supports fast, reliable and safe delivery.
-* Our system is built as a set of independent services/components where appropriate (see [Architect for Flow](patterns/architect-for-flow.md)).
-* The architecture is clean.
-* The tech and architecture make testing, local development and live operations easy.
-* We use serverless or ephemeral infrastructure.

-### 9. Healthy code base
+### 8. Healthy code base
 * We're proud of the quality of our code!
-* It is clean, easy to read, and safe to work with.
+* It is clean, easy to read, well structured and safe to work with.

-### 10. Testing
+### 9. Testing
 * We have great test coverage.
 * Testing is everyone's responsibility.
-* The time we spend on testing is really worthwhile.
+* Repetitive tests are automated.
+* Testing is considered before each work item is started and throughout its delivery.
-* We use the right mixture of tools and techniques, e.g.
+* We use the right mix of testing techniques including automated checks and exploratory testing.
+* We consider whether the system genuinely meets user needs, rather than just following specifications blindly.
-  * code-level unit and integration tests, and maybe behaviour-driven development
+* We have code-level unit and integration tests, and maybe practice behaviour-driven development.
-  * running-system component, integration and whole-system tests
+* We have component, integration and whole-system tests which interact with a running system.
-* Our tests focus on individual components and the contracts between them, not on testing the whole system together.
+* Our automated checks focus on individual components and the contracts between them, not on testing the whole system together.
-* We use stubs to insulate our tests from other components and systems.
+* We use stubs to insulate our tests from other components and systems &mdash; always for automated tests, sometimes for exploratory testing.
+* We understand user needs and non-functional requirements and our tests prove they are being met.
+  * e.g. accessibility, browser compatibility, performance, capacity, resilience.
 * Our components have versioned APIs.
 * Breaking changes are detected and clearly indicated.
   * e.g. using Consumer-Driven Contract testing and semantic versioning.
-* We understand user needs and non-functional requirements and our tests prove they are being met.
-  * e.g. accessibility, browser compatibility, performance, capacity, resilience.
-* Test data is automatically generated and has the right properties and scale.
+* We use the right combination of automatically generated test data and anonymised live data and our data has the right properties and scale.

+### 10. Tech and architecture
+* We use modern technologies which work well for us.
+  * e.g. serverless or ephemeral/immutable instances ([cattle, not pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle)).
+* We enjoy working with them and they support fast, reliable and safe delivery.
+* The tech and architecture make testing, local development and live operations easy.
+* The architecture is clean.
+  * Our system is built as a set of independent services/components where appropriate (see [Architect for Flow](patterns/architect-for-flow.md)).

-### 11. Easy to release
+### 11. Easy and safe to release
 * It is easy and straightforward to release a change to production.
 * We can release on demand, typically multiple times per day.
+* Our deployments are automated, including infrastructure and everything needed to build an environment from scratch.
 * Every code merge triggers the creation of a potentially releasable build artifact.
   * That same artifact is deployed to each environment (e.g. dev, test, prod) rather than a new build being done for each.
 * We can deploy any recent version.
-* Our deployments are automated, including everything needed to build an environment from scratch.
 * Our test and production environments are all in a known state, including configuration parameters.
 * The CI/CD system has secure access control and credentials to deploy to each environment are handled securely.
 * We use blue-green/canary deployments to safely verify each deployment before fully switching over to the new version.
 * Our non-prod environments are cleared down automatically when they're no longer needed.

-### 12. Operations
-* We consider operations from day one and design the system to be easy to operate.
-* We include operability features throughout delivery, treating them as user needs of the support team.
-  * e.g. monitoring and log aggregation.
-* Our systems are reliable.
-* We have great insight into how live systems are functioning.
-  * e.g. metrics dashboards, request tracing and application logs.
-* We detect potential issues and take action to prevent them.
-  * e.g. TLS certificate expiry, hitting quota limits.
-* We detect incidents before our users tell us about them and have a slick process for resolving them.
-* We classify incidents and work to agreed protocols according to the Service Level Agreement (SLA) for each.
-* We learn from incidents using blameless postmortems.
-* We use Service Level Objectives (SLOs) and error budgets to balance speed of change with operational reliability.
-* We design for failure and we're confident our service will self-heal from most issues.
-* Our service is immutable: rather than make changes, we tear down and rebuild every time.
-* We can see what is currently deployed in each environment, including configuration and feature flags, and can see the history of changes.
-* Our infrastructure scales automatically.
-* We have clear visibility of our environment costs, and we regularly check for waste.

-### 13. Security and compliance
+### 12. Security and compliance
 * We are confident our systems are secure.
 * We model threats and design systems to be secure.
 * Security is baked into our software delivery process.